DataDog/integrations-core/hive/README.md

 ### Service Checks

-See [service_checks.json][9] for a list of Service Checks provided by this integration.
+ **hive.can_connect**:
+Returns `CRITICAL` if the Agent is unable to connect to and collect metrics from the monitored HiveServer2/Hive Metastore instance, otherwise returns `OK`.

 ### Events

-Hive does not include any events.
+The Hive check does not include any events.

 ## Troubleshooting